 On July 6, 2022, Kenyan publication, Star.co announced that a Kenyan high court had ordered the freezing of 56 accounts mainly belonging to Nigerian fintech juggernaut, Flutterwave.
-The decision to freeze these accounts, which had the sum of Ksh7 billion ($59 million) was made after the Asset Recovery Agency of Kenya, (ARA) told the court that the accounts were suspected money laundering conduits.
+The decision to freeze these accounts, which had a sum of Ksh7 billion ($59 million), was made after the Asset Recovery Agency of Kenya, (ARA) told the court that the accounts were suspected money laundering conduits.

 Huge reactions followed this news, and while things didn’t look good for Flutterwave given its recent run-ins with controversies, the skies were not clear for other Nigerian fintech companies.

-On July 14th, 2021, a Kenyan high court again ordered that the accounts of two more Nigerian fintech startups, Korapay and Kandon technologies be frozen with the sum of ksh 45 million ($380,000).
+On July 14th, 2022, a Kenyan high court again ordered that the accounts of two more Nigerian fintech startups, Korapay and Kandon technologies, be frozen with the sum of ksh 45 million ($380,000).

 The ARA alleged that both companies siphoned up to $6 billion with the suspicious movement of funds.
 It also stated that both companies were linked to Flutterwave and the related companies it accused of money laundering.